philrae2/Logseq/pages/Books - Work Clean.md

 	- Focus: How Mise-en-Place Works
 		- “You’ll see,” he continues. **“By being organized, you will be more efficient.
 By being more efficient, you will have more time in your day.
 By having more time in your day, you will be more relaxed in your day; you will be able to accomplish the task at hand in a clear, concise, fluid motion.”** LiPuma promises them that by the time they leave his kitchen, they’ll be smooth and calm, like him.
 		- Without learning how to work, and work clean—meaning to do that work with economy of time, space, motion, and thought—they can’t cook professionally
-		- Chef Keller posts a plaque beneath a clock in his kitchen that reads “Sense of Urgency.”
+		- **Chef Keller posts a plaque beneath a clock in his kitchen that reads “Sense of Urgency.”
 He teaches his cooks how to tie and untie plastic bags and how to open and close refrigerator doors.
-He works toward a perfect method for everything.
-That level of control—one that workers in another industry might resent and deride as micromanagement—is welcomed by the cooks at The French Laundry because they want to learn from Keller.
+He works toward a perfect method for everything.** That level of control—one that workers in another industry might resent and deride as micromanagement—is welcomed by the cooks at The French Laundry because they want to learn from Keller.
 The atmosphere of mutual striving delivers what they want: not only the ultimate manifestation of cuisine, their chosen vocation, but the ultimate manifestation of themselves as professionals and as people.
-	- Chaos: How We Work without Mise-en-Place collapsed:: true
+	- Chaos: How We Work without Mise-en-Place
 		- “And everything that follows from that,” Keller replied. **For Thomas Keller, working clean isn’t just about cleanliness, or order, or minimalism.
 It is about practicing values.
 What are your standards?
 What habits make you successful?
 How strongly are you willing to hold on to your regimen of good habits in a world that will tempt you to ditch them, often without any immediate consequence?
 How much are you willing to keep your own focus despite the chaos around you?** id:: 62cad74a-5185-4ed6-afb3-7565ebad835c
 		- **Mise-en-place comprises three central values: preparation, process, and presence**.
 When practiced by great chefs, these three mundane words become profound.
 They have formed the core of the conscious chef’s work since the time of the tenzo, and they still drive the lives of contemporary chefs.
 The by-product of these values may indeed be wealth or productivity, but the true goal is excellence.